SHOPPINGTOWN MALL: DEWITT (NEAR SYRACUSE), NY

 The Shoppingtown Mall originally opened in 1954 as an open air shopping plaza developed by the Eagan Development Corporation.
 Tenants included Dey Brothers, The Addis Company(these two later merged to form one company, Addis and Dey's), Woolworth, W.T.
 Grant, and a Kallet theater in the back of the property.
 In the early 70's, E.W.
 Edwards out of Syracuse opened a new store behind the property, resulting in the theater moving to a new building.
 Shortly after in 1975, the plaza was added onto and enclosed with about 80 to 100 stores.
 E.W.
 Edwards was replaced by JCPenney and Syracuse based Chappell's was added to the mix sometime after that.

 Success could not last forever though.
-The Bon-Ton closed in 2005 in a wave of underpreforming stores.
+The Bon-Ton closed in 2005 in a wave of underperforming stores.
 In 2006 Kaufmann's was changed over to Macy's.
 Later that year, Wilmorite was bought by Macerich Development, who had grand plans for the mall.
 The hallway leading from Dick's Sporting Goods to Sears would be demolished for a lifestyle section and a new main entrance for the mall.
 The mall evicted all the tenants in the corridor, except for Media Play who shuttered all stores that year anyway.
 Other tenants found nearby homes in strip malls.
 However shortly therafter the economy changed those plans and they were ultimately scrapped.
 Walking through this hallway now, one is treated to many locally owned businesses; a children's gym in the former Old Navy, many karate schools, a skate shop in the old Media Play, and one storefront has been turned into a family restroom and waiting area.
 While this is unique, you have to hand it to management for trying to keep people in the door.
-The other areas of the mall have fared better but even they show signs of despair.
-One positive would be that the theater recently expanded and added stadium seating all while taking a huge chunk of the former Bon-Ton store.
-All in all, the mall seems to be in limbo.
-Not really dead, but definitely not the viable center it used to be.
+The theater was also expanded and added stadium seating all while taking a huge chunk of the former Bon-Ton store.

 One interesting aspect of the mall is its layout, in part because of the geography of the land it sits on.
 The original 1954 section of the mall sat on a hill, gently sloping down towards the Deys/Sears building, and inside the mall this can still be seen as the hallway follows the same path.
 Also, the mall is generally one level, except at the eastern end and the expanded section.
 This creates for many unique spots in the mall to explore, one of which is a sunken courtyard halfway down the Sears wing with benches, that leads to offices and out to the mall's parking garage(also the only apot in the mall still featuring the 1970's floor and architecture).